-[39], [40]We wanted tocompare the reaction times in the experiments to simulated reaching movements This will inform us if the reaction time changes are due to changes in movement duration or added mass.
-We simulate reaching movements with similar movement times to the experiment using a minimum jerk trajectory and a simulation of the arm making reaching movements [30]\cite{flash_coordination_1985}.
+Because reaction time algorithms can be dependent on movement duration [39], [40], we needed to compare these changes in reaction time to computed reaction times from simulated movements.
+These movements can be generated using the range of movement durations in experiment 1 or 2 (methods, sec \ref{sec:get_mvttimes}).
+This will inform us if the reaction time changes are due to changes in movement duration or added mass.
+We simulate reaching movements with similar movement times to the experiment using a minimum jerk trajectory and a simulation of the arm making reaching movements [30].
 Using the minimum jerk simulation, we found that over the span of movement durations for experiment 1 the reaction time would increase with increasing movement duration.
-Over the movement duration ranges (.45 s – 1.4 s) the reaction time would increase by 40 ms. Simulating the minimum jerk for experiment two, over the movement durations (0.77s – 0.90s), the reaction time would increase by 0.3 ms. We also used a biomechanical model of the arm like other studies to test if the change in reaction time could be attributed to subjects using the same control signal for different masses[41] \cite{li_iterative_2007}.
-The reaction time change given the same control signal across masses was small, about 3 ms.

-In this experiment there are a large range of movement durations and this may affect the calculated reaction times \cite{brenner_how_2018,reppert_movement_2018}.
-By simulating movements with similar durations, we found that reaction times can range about 40ms due to the algorithm used to detect movement onset.
-In experiment 2, the average reaction times across speeds ranged from 0.1377s to 0.245s.
-This is much larger than the effect of movement duration from the simulated movement durations (108 ms vs 40 ms) simulation similar to experiment one.
+Over the movement duration ranges (.45 s – 1.4 s) the reaction time would increase due to the algorithm by 40 ms. Simulating the minimum jerk for experiment two, over the movement durations (0.77s – 0.90s), the reaction time would increase by 0.3 ms. We also used a biomechanical model of the arm like other studies to test if the change in reaction time could be attributed to subjects using the same control signal for different masses[41].
+The reaction time change given the same control signal across masses was small, about 3 ms. In experiment one, the average reaction times across speeds ranged from 0.1377s to 0.245s.
+This is much larger than the effect of movement duration from the simulated movement durations simulation like experiment one (108 ms experimental vs 40 ms simulated).
 The algorithm used is affected by movement duration, but the change in calculated reaction time is greater than the range from just the effect of speed on the calculated duration.

-Because reaction time algorithms can be dependent on movement duration \cite{reppert_movement_2018,brenner_how_2018}, we needed to compare these changes in reaction time to computed reaction times from simulated movements.
-These movements can be generated using the range of movement durations in experiment 1 or 2 (methods, sec \ref{sec:get_mvttimes}).
-The range of reaction times calculated from the simulated movements ranged 0.3ms.
-The reaction times calculated from this experiment ranged \textasciitilde17ms.
-The reaction time ranges in experiment one have a much larger range than the calculated reaction times of the simulated movements.
-This indicates that the changes in reaction time were due to mass, not the movement onset algorithm.
+In experiment 2, the range of reaction times calculated from the simulated movements ranged 0.3ms.
+The reaction times calculated from this experiment ranged by ~17 ms for experiment 2a, ~24ms in experiment 2b, and ~15 ms in 2c.
+The reaction time range in experiment one has a much larger range than the calculated reaction times of the simulated movements.
+This indicates that the changes in reaction time were due to mass, not the movement onset algorithm or changes in the movement durations.

+Movement Duration

+Movement duration is calculated as the time between movement onset and movement offset.
+The desired movement times in experiment one was generally longer than the prescribed movement times in the protocol.
+This is due to the feedback being given before the end the movement as subjects would take some time to settle on the target and feedback was given as soon as they touched the target.
+Movement duration was calculated using the time from reaction to the endpoint as described in the movement onset and offset sections, not the prescribed time windows.

+Peak Velocity

+We define peak velocity as the peak velocity towards the target in experiment 1, 2a, and 2b.
+Peak velocity towards the target is calculated by differentiating the Euclidean distance from the center of the target.
+Experiment 2c, as there really is no target, peak velocity is defined as peak outward velocity.
+Outward velocity is calculated by differentiating the Euclidean distance from the home circle.

 Error Calculations